 Ireland may not get a lot of great weather but when the sun shines it really brings out the best in the country.
-Thankfully we’re heading back towards Summer, the best time to see all that this little island has to offer.
+Thankfully Summer is here, the best time to see all that this little island has to offer.
 One of the best ways to do this is by car; that’s why we’ve put together this list of some of the best and most scenic drives on the island of Ireland.

 The R759 road which passes through the Sally Gap is a narrow and winding road which is often impassable in winter due to heavy snowfall.
 However at this time of year there are few better drives in the country; with stunning mountain scenery, blanket bogs, green forests and running rivers.
 At one stretch you’ll find yourself overlooking Lough Tay, affectionately known as ‘Guinness Lake’.
 This is just one example of spots along this road where you’ll feel compelled to stop the car and get out either to take photos or just to admire the view.
 Being so close to Dublin this route offers a great opportunity to get out of the city for a few hours.
 If you’d like to make a day of it Glendalough is just a few short miles down the R755.

 There are in fact a number of great drives through Connemara but the Sky Road is perhaps the best of all.
 Beginning in Clifden, the Sky Road takes you on a short 11km journey through one of the most scenic parts of the Wild Atlantic Way and offers motorists views of the Atlantic Ocean, Clifden Castle and the islands of Inishturk.